manzt/anywidget/paper/paper.md

 ---
-title: 'Anywidget: reusable widgets for interactive analysis and visualization in computational notebooks'
+title: 'anywidget: reusable widgets for interactive analysis and visualization in computational notebooks'
 abstract: |
   The anywidget project provides a specification and toolset for creating portable web-based widgets for computational notebooks.
 It defines a standard